pingcap/docs/system-variables.md

 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether spill could be triggered in parallel HashAgg.
-When it's `true`, parallel HashAgg will support the disk spill.
+When it's `ON`, parallel HashAgg will support the disk spill.
 This variable will be aborted when this feature is official released.

 ### tidb_enable_enhanced_security